BMCC XIII SCHEDULE

 In cases of extreme violence, stalking or harassment, government and DV agencies may advise survivors to change their and their children's identities in association with the U.S. Government's Harassment, Abuse and Life Endangerment (HALE) policy.
 Trusted advocates and officials present HALE to survivors as a life-saving measure of last resort.
 However, when the policy’s flaws and failings lead to serious hardship, registrants have virtually no recourse and are abandoned.
 This session serves to warn about the grievous flaws of this policy, which has resulted in wrongful conviction, imprisonment, temporary loss of child custody without cause and other extensive rights violations.

-Free shuttle busses will transport all attendees to the special Saturday evening event at the Albany International Airport Hangar 202; meet on main floor hotel lobby in front of revolving doors to await transportation
+Free shuttle buses will transport all BMCC attendees (6 minutes away) to the special Saturday evening event at the Albany International Airport Hangar 202; meet at hotel lobby in front of revolving doors to await transportation.

 6:30pm - First trip to The 202 Hangar by charter coach bus.
 Please be in hotel lobby at 6:25pm.